-After a huge social media commotion over the last couple of days on various platforms such as Facebook, WhatsApp and Telegram, I came to realise that the British television network ITV would be broadcasting a documentary as part of their ‘Exposure’ series on the subject of Ex-Muslims and the issues they may face from their community after leaving Islam.
+After a huge social media commotion over the last couple of days on various platforms such as Facebook and Whatsapp, I came to realise that the British television network ITV would be broadcasting a documentary as part of their Exposure series on the subject of Ex-Muslims and the issues that some of them have faced from their community after leaving Islam.

-Initially, I saw mixed responses from individuals within the Muslim community on whether to watch the documentary or not; many encouraged to watch it and other warned against watching it as they viewed it to be a means for the media to deploy negative press upon the Muslim community.
-The second type of response is what intrigued me to watch this since, as a Muslim, I am confident to face any form of critique that is put forth in my direction whether it be of my faith or individuals who follow the same faith.
+Initially, I observed the mixed responses from the Muslim community concerning whether one should watch the documentary.
+Just as many encouraged to watch it, others warned against watching it as they thought it to be a means for the media to deploy negative press upon the Muslim community; this response is what intrigued me to watch it, since as a Muslim, I should be confident to face any form of critique that is put forth towards Islam and Muslims.

 Reasons given for leaving Islam

-By analysing the perspective of the interviewees, I came to realise that, the majority of their reasons for leaving the faith were emotional and cultural as opposed to being intellectual/theological reasons.
-This can be demonstrated by British-born Safiya, who wanted to go to another city to attend university but since her parents disapproved of her idea as well as her attempts to run away, they kept her in the house and forbade her to leave.
-This then led her to believe that if she told her parents that she left Islam, they may kick her out of the home which would enable her to fulfil her future ambitions; a plan which failed as they only made conditions worse for her.
+After analysing the perspectives and accounts of the interviewees respectively, I came to realise that the majority of their reasons for leaving the faith were emotional and cultural as opposed to being intellectual or theological.
+This can be demonstrated by British-born Safiya who wanted to attend a university in another city, but her parents disapproved of the idea which instigated her attempts to run away from home with which her parents retaliated by confining her to the house.
+This then led her to believe that if she told her parents that she had left Islam, they may expel her from the home which would enable her to fulfil her ambitions; a plan which failed as they only made conditions worse for her.